PEC Program & Courses

 These are the courses required for a Master Electrician to receive their PEC Designation.

-This course will introduce you to the terms and concepts of accounting and show you how to use them to attain goals and controls for future growth.
-You will learn practical skills to help you develop, interpret and use financial data, pin-point problem and profit areas, and focus your resources toward a successful electrical contracting business.
+This course will introduce you to the common terms and concepts used in accounting, along with showing you how to use accounting tools to attain goals, analyze your business, and create strategies for future growth.
+The goal is to develop awareness of how to read financial reports to understand your companies financial position.
+You will learn practical skills to help you develop, interpret and use financial information, identify problems and opportunities, and focus your resources toward a successful electrical contracting business.

 Business and Public Relations